TelerikAcademy/Angular/Topics/08. Forms-and-Form-controls/README.md

   - Provides the directive `ngModel`

 <!-- attr: {showInPresentation: true}  -->
-# Forms in Angular 2: Example
+# Forms in Angular: Example
 - The component
   ```js
   @Component({/* ... */ })